 Bad Faith Insurance Claims

 Insurance is meant to be a safety net to protect individuals when the unexpected happens.
 When people purchase insurance policies, they trust that their insurance company will act in good faith and fulfill its obligations in the event of a claim.
-Unfortunately, some insurance companies engage in bad faith practices, denying or undervaluing legitimate claims, barring people from getting the proper compensation they need to move forward after an accident.
-In Colorado, people who are facing such situations can turn to the expertise of a bad faith insurance lawyer to help protect their rights and seek fair compensation.
+Unfortunately, some insurance companies engage in bad faith practices, denying or undervaluing legitimate claims, barring people from getting the proper compensation they need to recover from damages.
+These wrongful actions often involve a claim adjuster and underpay the amount owed.
+Instead of dealing with an experienced and reputable insurance carrier, claimants may face an unethical company that chooses to breach the contract.

 At the Law Offices of Rodemer | Kane, we have the knowledge and experience to go up against insurance companies that would attempt to use bad faith practices to lessen or deny your claim after you’ve been involved in an accident.
 If you have been in an accident and are now battling with your insurance company, contact our Colorado Springs law office online of call 719-635-7886 to book a free case consultation with a bad faith insurance lawyer near you.